qkaren/converse_reading_cmr/data/README.md

 #### Labeled anchors

-A substantial number of URLs contain labeled achors, for example:
+A substantial number of URLs contain labeled anchors, for example:

 ```http://en.wikipedia.org/wiki/John_Rhys-Davies#The_Lord_of_the_Rings_trilogy```